 Open book exams present both a golden opportunity and fatal time trap.
 The BPT exam is incredibly time pressured so any time spent looking something up in your notes is time which could have been spent typing a mark scoring point.
 Therefore, your open book notes need to be concise and structured in a way that you can quickly look up information should you need to.

 Given the technical nature of tax, we advise that notes include a summary of the key technical points for each tax.
 As the same scenarios come up time and time again in the BPT exam, it is highly recommended that you have a reminder of common points to consider including for each scenario.
 The example below, taken from our BPT Open Book Notes, demonstrates what we mean by this.
 Our students constantly feedback that this is an incredibly valuable resource in the exam as it enables them to include lots of points and cover the full breath of taxes.

 As mentioned above, any time spent looking something up in your notes is time which could have been spent typing a mark scoring point.
 Therefore, you should aim to build your tax knowledge and to a level where you use the open book notes sparingly as this will enable you to type more in the exam.
-Personally, other than the Common Exam Scenario reminder section, I only use the Open Book Notes if a very technical matter comes up, such as whether a company repurchase of shares should be treated as capital or income on the individual shareholder.
+Personally, other than the Common Exam Scenario reminder section, I only use the Open Book Notes if a very technical matter comes up, such as the crystallisation of a gain when an incorporated overseas PE disposes of an asset within 6 years.

 Tip 5 – Bag the relatively easy ethics marks